-4 Which Recipients of Transfers of Value are reported by Gilead
+4 Which Recipients of Transfers of Value are reported by Gilead otherwise, the transfer of value is disclosed under the name of the legal entity, being treated as an HCO.

 Gilead has flagged all Reportable Recipients as defined under the EFPIA Code within its internal systems to aid extraction of relevant ToVs.
+For Luxembourg in particular all Reportable Recipients under the Deontological Code approved by the IML on 17th of April 2023 have been flagged.
 The Reportable Recipients are defined in the Glossary.

-Where HCPs have set up separate legal entities through which to deliver their services, Gilead discloses the transfer of value under the names of the HCPs themselves wherever clearly identifiable; otherwise, the transfer of value is disclosed under the name of the legal entity, being treated as an HCO.
+Where HCPs have set up separate legal entities through which to deliver their services, Gilead discloses the transfer of value under the names of the HCPs themselves wherever clearly identifiable;